 Security of information

 We are committed to ensuring that your information is held securely.
-In order to prevent unauthorised access or disclosure we have developed separate IT policies which set out how we keep the information held on our systems secure.
+In order to prevent unauthorised access or disclosure we have developed separate IT policies which set out how we keep secure the information held on our systems.
 We also have a number of physical security measures in place, such as office security and confidential destruction of waste paper.

 Your support information will be held until such time as our contract with the Commissioning body expires or until all debts and/or legal proceedings are cleared.
-We will destroy information securely when we no longer need it.
+We will store information securely in accordance with our retention policy and legal and regulatory requirements, and it will be destroyed securely when we no longer need it.

-All data will be stored securely within Europe and all data held on our own computer systems is stored locally in the UK.
+All data is stored securely in accordance with data protection legislation and all data held on our own computer systems is stored in the UK.

 Special Categories of Data